 - How Often Should You Update Your List of Beneficiaries?

 If you don’t name one or more beneficiaries, your Roth IRA will likely either go to your estate or your spouse, depending on the rules at your brokerage.
 If the money goes to your estate, it will be divided according to the laws in your state.
 If the money flows through your estate, your spouse or your children may end up with the money.
-But when you leave it to them that way, your inheritors won’t have access to the same tax benefits they would if you named them beneficiaries.
+But when you leave it to them that way, your inheritors won’t have access to the same tax benefits they would if you had named them as beneficiaries.

 Here is a sample of one designation page:

-If you name someone other than your spouse as a beneficiary, they will need to withdraw a minimum amount each year.
+If you name one or more people other than your spouse as a beneficiary, they will need to withdraw a minimum amount each year.
 You will find worksheets for IRA distributions here.
 There are several methods for calculating how much they withdraw.
 The benefit of the Roth IRA, compared with the Traditional IRA, is that your beneficiaries do not pay income tax on the distributions as long as you held the account for more than five years.